sipb/interstellar/README.md

 #### Server
 1. From repo root, install packages with `npm install`
+1. Create the directory for the database: `mkdir mongodump-test-db`
 1. Start mongodb with `mongod --dbpath <path_to_repo_root>/mongodump-test-db`
 1. Create a `.env` file in the repository root, and place the following in it:
 ```ini